enajx/Embodied_AI/README.md

 * Phyisical: Things that we can touch are easier to understand and to connect with
 * Accessible: The best way to understand and demystify a new technology is to explore it and build it.
-* Personality:
+* Personality: Interacting with standardised systems may produce alienation, an organically perceived personality might help prevent this.
 * Emotional:
   * the most powerful kind of intelligence that we know of, human intelligence, is hard to conceive without emotions.
-  * emotions are a great way to relate to new things and that it’s easier to understand things we relate to
+  * emotions are a great way to relate to new things and that it’s easier to understand things we relate to.

 #### Future developments of the project